danomatika/ofxLua/README.md

 * **constant**: OF_LOG_VERBOSE -> of.LOG_VERBOSE
 * **enum**: ofShader::POSITION_ATTRIBUTE -> of.Shader.POSITION_ATTRIBUTE

+Functions that return a std::vector return a wrapped std::vector in Lua.
+As with Lua tables, indexes start at 1.

 To see the main differences with the OF C++ API run the following:

     grep DIFF swig/openFrameworks.i